strand/make.bettermistak.es/source/resume/index.markdown

 - Improve developer productivity and code quality with a focus on cross-team and cross-functional work.
 - Mentor and advise team members on ways to improve the maintainability, flexibility, and reusability of code and specs through pairing and code review.
 - Investigate ongoing issues in our legacy codebase by tracing the behavior through the stack, reading code and specs, and interviewing other engineers.
 - Write well-tested, comprehensible, and maintainable code to resolve issues and build features.
-Reuse other's code and write code for reuse.
+Reuse others' code and write code for reuse.

 **Teacher**, _Dev Bootcamp_, December 2013 - November 2014<br />
 **Teaching Assistant**, September 2013 - December 2013

-- Taught problem solving and critical thinking skills directly related to software development.
+- Taught problem solving and critical thinking skills related to software development.
 - Facilitated exercises which provide students experience with building software as a team.
 - Wrote curriculum for students to practice specific technologies, problem solving skills, and building web applications.
 - Advised students with issues related to team dynamics and technical decisions.
 - Provided feedback on code written by students.
+- Promoted from TA to Teacher after an initial 3-month contract lead to a full time role.

 **Consultant**, _Northwest Independent Ruby Development_, January 2013 - July 2013